Josaphat Groleau

-Josaphat Groleau (born September 11, 1893 in Saint-Tite, Quebec, Canada - Death January 11, 1993 in Sainte-Thècle) was a Quebec businessman (Canada), a mayor, county prefect and president of the School Board of the village of Sainte-Thècle.
+Josaphat Groleau (September 11, 1893, in Saint-Tite, Quebec, Canada – January 11, 1993, in Sainte-Thècle) was a Quebec businessman (Canada), a mayor, county prefect and president of the School Board of the village of Sainte-Thècle.
 His first marriage was celebrated on April 16, 1918 in the church of Sainte-Thècle to Rose-Blanche Gervais.
 This couple has fifteen children baptized in Sainte-Thècle.
 The family lived in the house of 270 rue Saint-Jacques, in the village of Sainte-Thècle.
 This house has become a retirement residence "Résidence Josaphat Groleau enr." and the "Auberge Josaphat Groleau enr.".

 Biographical Summary

 Josaphat Groleau was educated at the college of Saint-Tite.
 Following the course of his father, in the 20s, Josaphat Groleau runs a sawmill in Hervey-Jonction.

 In 1920, Josaphat Groleau is appointed city councilor to the municipality of the village of Sainte-Thècle.
 Then, he served as mayor in three periods: from 1927 to 1931; from 1947 to 1955; then from 1960 to 1965.
 He served as commissioner from 1935 to 1945 to the school board of the village, and president from 14 April 1947 to 13 June 1949.
 He ended his public career in the function of county prefect to the "Corporation municipale des comtés de Champlain-Laviolette" (Municipal Corporation of Champlain-Laviolette Counties) where he was appointed on June 12, 1963.

 Among his public duties, Josaphat Groleau was in 1944, with Jeffrey Veillette, director of the board of the Quebec Forestry Association Inc. (Saint-Maurice Regional Circle).
 He was also appointed Governor of Laval University in Quebec City.
 He was also a founding member of the Knights of Columbus Council 2817 of Sainte-Thècle, founded in 1940.
 On March 5, 1960, a special holiday was held in tribute to Josaphat Groleau on March 5, 1960 with a buffet at the Hotel Laviolette; he was then governor of the Sainte-Thècle Youth Chamber of Commerce.

 He was an honorary member of the Centennial Commission of Sainte-Thècle whose festivities took place in 1973–1974.
 He was also president of the "Jeune Chambre de Sainte-Thècle".

 Following his death, the City Council of Sainte-Thècle paid tribute to him on the obituary page of Le Nouvelliste for his social and economic involvement throughout his life.
 On August 17, 2008, the municipality designated the municipal barracks (rue St-Gabriel) "Josaphat Groleau building" in his honor.
 He was also named "Great builder" by the municipality.